shilpakondawar/jive-api-client/README.md

    * getAssociatedGroups: Return all the associated group with specified stream URL
    * isPresent: Return if the stream exists with specified stream name for user,
    * changeEmailPreference: Change the email preference of stream
+   * createStreamAssociation: Associate the specified stream with specified placeURL

 * User
    * get: Returns the userData of specified userURL,